 Central Carolina Health Network funds a number of different services to fulfill its obligation to serve those persons living with HIV and AIDS in our community.
 To find a service provider near you, see our Partners.

-CCHN’s Bridge Counselors provide short-term case management services to newly diagnosed persons living with HIV, to persons that are new to the region, and to individuals that have been out of care for a long period of time.
-The counselors identify the unique needs of each client and work to link them to appropriate community resources.
+CCHN’s Bridge Counselor provides short-term case management services to newly diagnosed persons living with HIV, to persons that are new to the region, and to individuals that have been out of care for a long period of time.
+The counselor identifies the unique needs of each client and work to link them to appropriate community resources.

 Connecting individuals to stable housing has long been established as a means to improve health outcomes.
 CCHN’s housing specialist works to identify long-term housing options for clients as well as to provide short-term assistance with rent, mortgage, and utilities.
 CCHN’s partners in these efforts include: Greensboro Housing Authority, Asheboro Housing Authority and The New Reidsville Housing Authority.